escherba/dotfiles/README.md

 ## Mac OS X environment

+It turns out it is quite involved to make Mac OS X usable as a development machine.
+But never fear, it can be as fast as a few hours =) if you follow the instructions below.

 ### Basics

 Install Xcode first from App Store.
 Following that, install the command-line development tools.
 In the terminal,